Our Practice

 Dr Rachel Greenhill – Veterinarian

 When she is not crazy busy at work, she will probably be crazy busy at home with her husband and three little boys.
-In her down time, Rach enjoys going away on camping trips with her family.
-Rachel has two dogs named Toby (pictured) and Thor, and a cat named Squishy.
+In her down time Rach enjoys going away on camping trips to see her farm and cows with her family.
+Rachel has five dogs named Jerry, Min, Nova, Nero and Roger, and three cats named Squishy, Foofoo and Maverick.

 Dr Lauren Franey